Ernest K. Smith USNC-URSI Student Prize Paper Competition

 Rules and Guidelines for Paper Preparation

 - In addition to submitting a one-page abstract in the standard USNC-URSI format, a student must write as first author a full paper of up to 25 pages in length.
-The full paper must be submitted on the abstract submission web site no later than 11:59 pm PDT on September 23, 2013.
+The full paper must be submitted on the abstract submission web site no later than 11:59 pm PDT on (date TBA).
 To submit the paper, on the first page of abstract submissions, check the box "This paper is to be submitted to the Student Paper Competition".
 Then upload the full paper as well as the abstract on the following web page.

 - The topic of the paper must be related to the field of one of URSI's 10 Commissions.
 Students must indicate to which URSI Commission or Commissions (maximum of two) the topic of their paper is most relevant.